philrussel21/t3a1/README.md

   - Type for numbers, integers and decimals.
   - `21` is a Number
 - **Boolean**
-  - Type for `True` or `False`
+  - Type for `true` or `false`
 - **Undefined**
   - Type assigned to a recently declared variable in Javascript where the value is not assigned yet.
-  - `var variable;` would be undefined
+  - `var variable;` would be `undefined`
 - **BigInt**
   - Numeric data type that can represent integers in the arbitrary precision format.
-It is created by appending n to the end of a number literal.
+It is created by appending `n` to the end of a number literal.
   - `9007199254740991n` is a BigInt
 - **Symbol**
   - A data type that represents a unique identifier.
   - `let sym = Symbol()` would create a data type symbol
 - **Null**
   - A value that represents an intentionally non-existent or invalid object or value.
-  - `let n = null` would create a variable that has a null value in it.
+  - `let n = null` would create a variable that has a `null` value in it.

-Primitive types can be checked by the typeof operator which returns the value’s type in a string format.
+Primitive types can be checked by the `typeof` operator which returns the value’s type in a string format.

 ### Structural Types: